-Freman College is a successful and high achieving school with results that place it in the top 5% of schools nationally.
+Freman College is a successful and high achieving school with results that place it amongst the top schools nationally.
 We welcome applications from ambitious teachers who are committed to excellence for both themselves and their students.

 We seek colleagues who are prepared to make a full contribution to the continued development and success of the college and who wish to take full advantage of the opportunities provided to develop their own skills and expertise.